GaloisInc/swanky/README.md

 # Documentation

-The documentation can be found here: https://galoisinc.github.io/popsicle/popsicle/
+The documentation can be found here: <https://galoisinc.github.io/popsicle/popsicle/>

 # Building

-Use `cargo build` to build, `cargo test` to run the test suite, `cargo bench` to benchmark the various protocols, and `cargo doc --open` to view documentation.
+Use `cargo build` to build, `cargo test` to run the test suite, and `cargo bench` to benchmark the various protocols.

 `popsicle` also supports the following features:

 * `nightly`: Use nightly features from `rust` and the underlying libraries.
 * `unstable`: Enable unstable components of `popsicle`.

 # License